Kimitsuna-Goblin/GGD/README.md

 A **(2-component) vertical gradational distribution** is a distribution model in which the mixing ratio of two normal distributions varies gradually along the y-axis.
-This model is suitable for representing heavy-tailed or flat-topped distributions.
+This model is suitable for representing heavy-tailed or flat-topped or very sharp distributions.

 We write a sign of a vertical gradational distribution as
 $\mathcal{G}[\mathcal{N}_1 \uparrow \mathcal{N}_2]$.